nud3l/verify-smart-contracts/README.md

-# Automatically verify porperties in smart contracts with KEVM
+# Automatically verify properties in smart contracts with KEVM/KLab

-Two agents can negotiate the price for exchanging a pice of data *d* for an agreed price *p*.
+Two agents can negotiate the price for exchanging a piece of data *d* for an agreed price *p*.
 The result of the negotiation can be a contract deployed in Ethereum.

 To ensure that the contract is correct, the agents can verify the specific properties in the contract.